-Follow-up of Urine Culture Results
+3. Follow-up of urine culture results

-For follow-up management, adjust the antibiotic therapy as indicated depending on the results of the urine culture and susceptibilities.
-If the urine culture does not suggest a UTI, stop the antibiotic and consider other diagnoses.

-For children who improve with treatment, test-of-cure urine cultures are NOT routinely recommended.
+- a.
+For follow-up management, adjust the antibiotic therapy as indicated depending on the results of the urine culture and susceptibilities (see Table 2).
+If the urine culture does not suggest a UTI, stop the antibiotic and consider other diagnoses. - b.
+For children who improve with treatment, test-of-cure urine cultures are NOT routinely recommended. - 4.
 For children who do not improve within 48-72 hours of appropriate antibiotic therapy, consider obtaining a renal/bladder ultrasound to evaluate for complications such as renal or perirenal abscess.